Does Endurance Offer GAP Coverage?

 GAP auto insurance will cover the difference if the ACV does not provide enough to pay off any standing financial obligations on the vehicle.
 For example, if you purchase a new car valued at $60,000, but the ACV is only $55,000 after depreciation, the GAP coverage would pay the remaining $5,000 owed to the lender, removing the financial burden from the contract holder.

 And remember, when you purchase a brand-new vehicle, it depreciates significantly within the first couple of years of ownership.
 Often, this quick depreciation means that the car isn’t worth the amount owed if something happens, making GAP an essential coverage.
 But, pre-owned vehicles do not depreciate as quickly as brand new cars, which means GAP coverage may not be worth the additional monthly charge since used cars are more likely to appraise around the financed cost.

 Does Endurance Warranty Offer GAP Coverage?

 To cut right to the chase— no, Endurance Warranty and most other warranty providers do not offer GAP coverage.

-GAP coverage is an insurance policy that alleviates the financial burden of continuing to owe on a vehicle that has been declared a total loss due to an accident or theft and is issued by a car insurance company.
+GAP coverage is an insurance contract that alleviates the financial burden of continuing to owe on a vehicle that has been declared a total loss due to an accident or theft and is issued by a car insurance company.
 However, while Endurance can help reimburse you in some ways if your car is a total loss, each Endurance protection plan is there to cover the cost of automotive repairs and replacement parts for issues unrelated to accidents, the weather or theft.